Predictive variational inference: Learn the predictively optimal posterior distribution: Predictive variational inference

 \subsection{Heterogeneity detection and implicit hierarchical Bayes}

-As implied by Corollary \ref{corollary1}, a non-vanishing PVI posterior variance indicates model misspecification, which we can use as diagnostics\footnote{As a caveat, the regularity condition in Corollary \ref{par_consistency} contains a uniqueness assumption which may not always hold.
-Rather than viewing the PVI diagnostics as rigorous hypothesis testing, we use this heuristic to guide model improvement.}.
-In addition to a binary correct-or-wrong model check, monitoring the PVI posterior variance of each parameter further indicates which set of parameters varies in the population.
+As implied by Corollary \ref{corollary1}, a non-vanishing PVI posterior variance indicates model misspecification, which we can use as a diagnostic check\footnote{As a caveat, the uniqueness assumption in Proposition \ref{par_consistency} may not always hold.}.
+In addition to a binary correct-or-wrong model check, monitoring the PVI posterior variance further indicates whether the parameters need to vary in population.
+With large enough $n$, if the variance of a variable $\Var(\theta_i)>\alpha$, where $\alpha$ is a chosen threshold, we may need to expand the model.
 We call this check ``heterogeneity detection''.
 We demonstrate how to use PVI to guide model expansion using an election example in Section \ref{sec:voting}.
+Another possible indicator of heterogeneity is the difference between the forecast scores with PVI and VI posteriors.

+The parameter-may-vary-in-the-population perspective is the key motivation behind Bayesian hierarchical modeling \citep{gelman2006multilevel}.
+Given any IID observational model $y \sim p(y|\theta)$, we distinguish between three views of inference: \begin{enumerate} \item \emph{Complete-pooling} view: We perform standard Bayesian inference $\theta |y$.
+It is straightforward but more prone to model misspecification.